Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Avoca Beach - Copacabana shows that there are currently 65 active transport stops operating in the area.
-These stops serve a mix of bus routes, with a total of 29 individual routes providing service to the region.
-The combined weekly passenger trips facilitated by these routes amount to 355.
+The analysis of public transport in the area of Avoca Beach - Copacabana shows that there are currently 65 active transport stops operating.
+These stops serve a mix of bus routes, with a total of 29 individual routes providing service to the area.
+The combined weekly passenger trips across all these routes amount to 355.

-Residents in Avoca Beach - Copacabana enjoy excellent transport accessibility, with an average distance of 175 meters to the nearest transport stop.
+The accessibility of public transport is rated as excellent, with residents typically located just 175 meters from their nearest transport stop.
 On average, there are 50 trips per day across all routes, which equates to approximately 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport